-Jonas got up off the bench and started walking towards Lake Shore Drive.
+Jonas got up off the bench, laughing to himself, and started walking towards Lake Shore Drive.

-An hour and a half later, Jonas found himself on State street in front of Macy’s underneath the big green clock.
-Just as he is about to hail a cab he hears a scream.
-He looks around but no one else on the busy street appears to react to it.
+An hour and a half later, Jonas found himself on State street in front of Macy’s underneath the big green clock that used to be Marshal Fields.
+Just as he is about to hail a cab he heard a scream.
+He looked around but no one else on the busy street appeared to react to it.
 Upon hearing it again, he quickly listened and proceeded in the direction it had come from.

-Five minutes later he turned a corner to find a large Minotaur demon looking around with a woman draped over his shoulder.
-She appeared to be pleading with him saying that he was too early and she still had 12 hours.
+Five minutes later, he turned a corner to find a large Minotaur demon looking around with a woman draped over his shoulder.
+She appeared to be pleading with him.
+She was saying that he was too early and she still had 12 hours.
 The demon rocked his head back and knocked the woman out with one of his horns.
-“Finally, now I can think and remember where the subway entrance is.” said the demon.
+“Finally, now I can think and remember where the entrance is.” said the demon.

 The demon spun around to face Jonas.
-His eyes went round and a steam huffed out his nostrils.
+His eyes went round, and steam huffed out his nostrils.
 “SHIT!
 Where the hell did you come from Jonas?”

 “Percival, you are late on your contract with me.
 I paid you in advance.
 We had a deal.
 But I still have not received the Ichor I need from the fourth level of Lucifer’s hell.
 Why is that?”

 “Let me go Jonas or you will regret it.”
-Percival said.
+Percival sneered.